Thyroid Cancer Molecular Assessment

 Prognosis

 Because calcitonin and CEA are directly related to the mass of calcitonin-secreting cancer cells, they are also useful tumor markers for prognosis.
-However, calcitonin is the more specific tumor marker in cases of calcitonin-expressing tumors when compared with CEA.
-The measurement of both calcitonin and CEA increases sensitivity for the detection of persistent disease, particularly if tumors fail to express or cease to express calcitonin.
-Measurement of calcitonin and/or CEA is recommended 60-90 days after thyroidectomy to assess risk for recurrence.
+However, calcitonin is the more specific tumor marker, compared with CEA, in cases of calcitonin-expressing tumors.
+The measurement of both calcitonin and CEA increases sensitivity for the detection of persistent disease, particularly given that tumors may fail to express or cease to express calcitonin.
+Measurement of calcitonin and/or CEA is recommended 60-90 days after thyroidectomy to assess for residual disease.

 Germline Genetic Testing

 Genetic counseling and RET germline testing are recommended for all individuals with diagnosed MTC to determine whether MTC is familial.
-RET testing is also recommended for relatives of individuals diagnosed with a familial form of MTC.
+Necessary surgical intervention should not be delayed while awaiting test results. , RET testing is also recommended for relatives of individuals diagnosed with a familial form of MTC.

 ARUP Laboratory Tests